saurabhnative/create_react_projects/README.md

 # Create website projects
-Here you can build 15 web applications in a month in order to learn fundamentals of react.js, Node.js and MongoDb in depth Each project has it's own repository in which you can find starter code for a project and a sample solution.
+Here you can list of 15 web applications which you can build in a month in order to learn fundamentals of react.js, Node.js and MongoDb in depth
+Each project has it's own repository in which you can find starter code for a project and a sample solution.

 List of projects:
 1. [User Id Card Generator](https://github.com/codeclassifiers/react30_1_id_card_generator)
 2. [Clicker App](https://github.com/codeclassifiers/react30_2_clickerapp)